garretchristensen/BestPracticesManual/Manual.md

 which also serves as a data repository and collaboration tool, which will be discussed more below, also see Nosek, Spies, and Motyl (2012).

-P-Hacking
+Researcher Degrees of Freedom
 ---------
+In addition to publication bias, a problem with research is specification
+searching: the manipulation of statistical or regression models unknowingly (or deliberately) until significance is obtained.
 Though registration helps solve the problem of publication bias, it does not solve the problem of fishing for statistical significance within a given study.
-Simmons, Nelson, and Simonsohn (2011) refer to this as "researcher degrees of freedom."
+Simmons, Nelson, and Simonsohn (2011) refer to this as "researcher degrees of freedom," and it has also been referred to as "fishing" or "p-hacking."
 Using flexibility around when to stop collecting data, excluding certain observations, combining and comparing certain conditions, including certain control variables, and combining or transforming certain measures, they "prove" that listening to the